Edy Star: Biography

 Star was born in Juazeiro on 10 January 1938, to a bookkeeper from an upper-middle class family from Salvador and a homemaker from a poor family in Juazeiro.
 His father had as a pastime amateur photography.
 He also worked as a football referee, and was refereeing a match in Juazeiro when he met Star's mother.
 His father's family did not approve of the relationship due to the socioeconomic status of his mother, but his father insisted on marrying her and moved to Juazeiro.
 Star, on turning a year old, moved with his family to Salvador.

 With his siblings, he had a happy childhood in Salvador, living in a large house with a garden replete with banana, coconut, and mango trees.
 One of his childhood passions was reading.
 He read comics and magazines such as O Tico Tico, Captain Marvel, Classics Illustrated, Almanaque Vida Infantil, Revista da Semana, O Cruzeiro, and Revista do Globo.
 By 17, he also read many authors such as Alexandre Dumas, Érico Veríssimo, Monteiro Lobato, Charles Dickens, Edgar Allan Poe, and Jorge Amado.

 Another passion of his in childhood was music.
 At home, he mainly listened to radio stations Nacional and Mayrink Veiga, along with local programs with Rádio Sociedade da Bahia — mainly A Hora da Criança.
 His father also used to take him to the studios which were led by teacher and journalist Adroaldo Ribeiro Costa.
 As he arrived home, he would improvise a microphone and stage in the garden and sing with his brothers.
 His first stage performance was when he was 13.
 His father observed the improvised sessions and signed him on to play at A Hora da Criança.
 During rehearsals done at Passeio Público de Salvador, he took theatre classes and participated in operetta montages based on works by Monteiro Lobato.

-Along with his passions, Star always very much liked to design, which led him to become a plastic artist as well.
+Along with his passions, Star always loved to design, which led him to become a plastic artist as well.

 At 20 years old, he took courses at Petrobras and became a specialist in petroleum, working with the business as support and a production technician until 1961.

 At the beginning of the 1960s, Star received the nickname Bofélia as a reference to the character Ofélia, played by actress Sônia Mamede on Balança Mas Não Cai, broadcast by Rádio Nacional at that time.